Aidan-Sheedy/HypOptLib/README.md

 ### Automatic Install

 The automatic install is only tested to work on Ubuntu.
-It is **not** recommended to run this if you do not own the system!!
-Always contact system administrators before installing any libraries, and follow the manual build instructions.
+However it is not perfect and is mostly intended as a shortcut to get started, you may still need to put in some leg work!
+It is especially **not** recommended to run this if you do not own the system!!
+Always contact system administrators before installing any libraries, and follow the procedures for the particular system or cluster you are using.

-1. Clone the HypOptLib repository from https://github.com/Aidan-Sheedy/Hyperoptimization_using_Petsc.git.
+1. Clone the HypOptLib repository from https://github.com/Aidan-Sheedy/HypOptLib.

 2. Run the automatic install macro.